Loving Your Family

 Take about a minute in silence with eyes closed so that each person can speak to our Lord about their own particular cares and concerns.

-“God created mankind in his image; in the image of God he created them; male and female he created them.
-God blessed them and God said to them: Be fertile and multiply” (Genesis 1:27-28).
+Genesis 1:27-28: “God created mankind in his image; in the image of God he created them; male and female he created them.
+God blessed them and God said to them: Be fertile and multiply.”

-Honor your father and your mother, that you may have a long life in the land the LORD your God is giving you.
-(Ex 20:12)
+Exodus 20:12: Honor your father and your mother, that you may have a long life in the land the LORD your God is giving you.

-Children, obey your parents in the Lord, for this is right.
-‘Honor your father and mother,’ (This is the first commandment with a promise.) ‘that it may be well with you and that you may live long on the earth.’
-Eph.
-6:1-3
+Ephesians 6:1-3: Children, obey your parents [in the Lord], for this is right.
+“Honor your father and mother.”
+This is the first commandment with a promise, “that it may be well with you and that you may live long on the earth.”

-We must obey God rather than men.
-Act: 5:29
+Acts 5:29: We must obey God rather than men.

-The Leader invites everyone to listen quietly as the following prayer is prayed:
+The Leader invites everyone to listen quietly as the leader prays the following prayer out loud:

 Lord God, You created us within the context of a family, and You established our families as the first and most fundamental place of grace and growth in holiness.
 I pray for my family and offer each member to You.
 I offer all the love within my family and all the dysfunction and sin.
 Please, Lord, come and continue to strengthen these family bonds and give me the grace to love my family with Your perfect heart of love.